Galapagos marine iguana with text "Galapagos Islands 2026"

 • Assistance from the National Geographic-certified photo instructor

-• Services of the ship’s physician or medical professional if needed
+• Services of the ship’s physician or medical professional, if needed

 • Presentations by expedition staff aboard the National Geographic Gemini